spencertipping/tau/dev/hackery/concept-map.md

 ## Initial coordinates
 For visual clarity, let's say we have anchor points from which traversal occurs along angle-quantized trajectories.
 Some trajectories may be multistep, and they form a Huffman-style code; common words like "and" and "the" will have short paths, less-common words will have longer paths.

+**NOTE:** this isn't quite right; words move you _towards_ something, not _away from_ something -- unless we're looking at it in `word2vec` terms.

-We'll use some rules for path construction, for example the path can change direction at most three times.
+We'll use some rules for path construction, for example the path can change direction at most twice.
 That will create longer paths quickly, which we want.
+We also can't have any path doubling back on itself, as this creates shortcuts.
+Maybe we just want displacements, not paths as such.

 Three first steps: